plum-umd/fundamentals/0/README.md

-# Fundamentals 0: Make Your Own Video Games: An Introduction to Programming and Computing
+# Make Your Own Video Games
+## An Introduction to Programming and Computing

 This repository contains the course materials, including the class web page, exams, labs, and assignments for Make Your Own Video Games: An